galacticcouncil/hydration-docs/docs/node_monitoring.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-In this chapter we will walk you through setting up a local monitoring for your validator node.
+In this chapter we will walk you through the setup of local monitoring for your validator node.

 ## Prerequisites